lucagiove/martin-fowler-refactoring-2nd/src/chp1/REFACTORING.md

   - Enrich `performance` with calculated data `volumeCredits`
   - Add total `amount` and `volumeCredits` to `statementData`
   - Replace Loop with Pipeline
+  - Extract function `createStatementData` and put in its own file (phase 1)